 It’s still rather large and bulky to transport.

-The XT8 Dobsonian telescope will bring the wow-factor to a beginner astronomer.
+In my opinion the XT8 Dobsonian telescope will bring the wow-factor to a beginner astronomer.

 For the price, it offers more optical quality and ease of use than other types of telescopes, but it is lacking in the accessory department.
 Immediate purchases should include additional eyepieces, and if there is any repairs or replacements in the future to consider, it would be the base, if necessary.